-Has the case of an eHarmony bad date gotten cold after 14 months?
+Has the case of an eHarmony bad-date gone cold after 14 months?

 There were more than 80 unsolved homicides in Washington DC in 2009 reports the Metropolitan Police Department.
 Pamela J. Butler isn’t among them.

 Without a body or evidence of foul play, Pam Butler is just a missing person.
 A well dressed, well employed, fastidious, cautious and careful person who disappeared off the face of the earth for no reason.

 She was last seen by her boyfriend Jose Rodriguez-Cruz, an ex-service man suffering from PTSD.
 They had fought that evening and she kicked him out of her life.

 Pam Butler was never seen again after that Friday night.